nextgis/docs_ng/source/docs_ngconnect/source/ngconnect.rst

 - Vector layer (NGW Vector Layer) |resource_vector| - GeoJSON vector layer will be created in QGIS;
 - WFS service (NGW WFS Service) |resource_wfs| - WFS layer will be created in QGIS;
 - QGIS style of a vector layer |resource_style| - GeoJSON vector layer with the style identical to selected one will be created in QGIS;
+- Raster layer (NGW Raster layer)  |raster_layer|  - a GeoTIFF raster layer will be created in QGIS.
 - WMS Layer - the selected WMS layer will be added to QGIS;
 - WMS Service - a WMS layer will be created in QGIS, the data source for which the selected WMS Service will be;
 - WFS Connection - you can select the WMS layer from the list to add to QGIS.